 The concept of an outdoor kitchen has evolved to include more than just a grill and a cooler.
-More than just an area for beers and barbecue, an outdoor kitchen has become a convenience for most homeowners.
-Aside from practicality, it's a smart idea to have a backup kitchen to cater to parties with large crowds such as Thanksgiving or Christmas gatherings.
+More than only an area for beers and barbecue, an outdoor kitchen has become convenient for most homeowners.
+Aside from practicality, it's smart to have a backup kitchen to cater to parties with large crowds such as Thanksgiving or Christmas gatherings.

-While a grill is still the main fixture of an outdoor kitchen, the addition of bars, ovens, and roasting spits are welcome options.
-As with any other part of the house, building an outdoor kitchen can be a bit overwhelming.
+While a grill is still the central fixture of an outdoor kitchen, the addition of bars, ovens, and roasting spits are welcome options.
+As with any other part of the house, it is building an outdoor kitchen can be a bit overwhelming.
 Unlike an indoor kitchen, it's not just a cooking space.
-An outdoor kitchen is a space for cooking, eating, entertaining, mingling and relaxing.
-It's a multi-functional space that needs an extra careful planning.
+An outdoor kitchen is a space for cooking, eating, entertaining, mingling, and relaxing.
+It's a multi-functional space that needs extra careful planning.

-Kitchen Appliances - Invest in good quality appliances that are meant for outdoors.
-Because these appliances will be exposed to weather elements, quality is a very important factor to consider.
+Kitchen Appliances.
+Invest in useful outdoor quality appliances.
+Because these appliances will be exposed to weather elements, quality is an essential factor to consider.
 Only get what you need.
-It's great to have a grill, a pizza oven, a rotisserie and so on, but will you be needing everything?
-Remember this is your personal outdoor kitchen and not a restaurant’s kitchen.
-Also, consider a separate outdoor fridge instead of a cooler if you’re planning to hold large parties often.
-This is to free up space in your regular fridge.
+It's great to have a grill, a pizza oven, a rotisserie, and so on, but will you need everything?

-Prep Surfaces and Cabinets - Counter space is just as important in an outdoor kitchen.
-There should be designated areas for wet and dry areas as well as enough space for prepping meals.
-Cabinets will be limited unlike in an indoor kitchen so try to plan the essentials you need to store.
+Prep Surfaces and Cabinets.
+Counter space is just as crucial in an outdoor kitchen.
+There should be designated areas for wet and dry areas, as well as enough space for prepping meals.
+Cabinets will be limited, unlike in an indoor kitchen, so try to plan the essentials you need to store.

 If you have a sturdy tree or post, hang a hammock or a bench swing for a completely relaxing experience.
 Also, consider hiring a landscape designer to make your yard more inviting for your guests and birds.

-Planning the perfect outdoor kitchen can be a bit of a hard work but the pains and lengths you have to go through are worth for a fun and relaxing place everyone will surely enjoy.
+Planning the perfect outdoor kitchen can be a bit of hard work, but the pains and lengths you have to go through are worth for fun and relaxing place everyone will surely enjoy.